biansutao/learngit/readme.txt

 this is a reamdme.txt
-Creating a new branch is quick and simple. this is github is a website a good name
+Creating a new branch is quick and simple. his is github is a website good name